Interface Design and Management — A How-To Guide for System Engineers

 Interface design and management are central to architecture.
 In addition to facilitating interactions across system boundaries, they connect teams, departments, and third-party vendors, dependencies that must be efficiently managed.

-This article will focus on the technical aspects of interfaces of primary relevance to designing and engineering functioning solutions, especially in large integration projects.
+This article will focus on the technical aspects of interfaces that are most relevant to designing and engineering functioning solutions, especially in large integration projects.

 1.2 Definition

-An interface in systems engineering is a region or space separating two systems, applications, or components that interact by exchanging information (analog, digital, wireless), energy (electrical connections), or matter (fuel in engine compartments).
+In systems engineering, an interface is a region or space separating two systems, applications, or components that interact by exchanging information (analog, digital, wireless), energy (electrical connections), or matter (fuel in engine compartments).

 Other examples of interfaces can be:

-Interfaces can be internal and external.
-Internal interfaces operate within the boundaries of a system (between subsystems and components), while external interfaces operate outside the system’s boundaries (between the system and its environment).
+Interfaces can be internal or external.
+Internal interfaces operate within a system’s boundaries (between subsystems and components), while external interfaces operate outside the system’s boundaries (between the system and its environment).

 Since this website is primarily about software, we will focus solely on application interfaces, specifically between components or systems.